vidhicodes/ll1-grammar-checker/README.md

   - **Subject + Verb + Object** (e.g., *The boy eats an apple.*)
   - **Subject + Verb** (e.g., *The dog runs.*)
 - Built with Python and Tkinter.

+## Run it locally and the ll1 based grammar checker will pop up to use.